 In almost all dental emergencies, you’ll need to call our dental office to see our dentists as soon as possible.
-We also provide guidance on how to manage you or your child’s emergency until you’re able to reach our dental office.
+We also provide guidance on how to manage your or your child’s emergency until you’re able to reach our dental office.
 However, if you or a loved one is experiencing heavy oral bleeding or a possible broken jaw, please proceed straight to your nearest emergency room for treatment.
-Here are a few helpful tips for some of the most common situations we see:
+Below, you’ll see a few helpful tips for some of the most common situations we see.

 Preventing all dental emergencies is impossible, but you can avoid many of them by taking certain precautions.
 When you implement the following into your life, you’ll be less likely to experience painful, stressful dental emergencies:

 No one ever expects to need an emergency dentist in Goode, but urgent dental problems occur more often than you might realize.
 In fact, 1 in 6 Americans face a dental emergency each year.
 If you find yourself in this unfortunate situation, you’re likely to have several questions.
 Whether you broke a tooth or suspect an infection, there’s no need to worry.
 We’re here for you to make the stressful situation easier.
 While you wait for your appointment, here are the answers to a few of the most common questions we’re asked to help put your anxieties at ease.

 Hospitals treat emergencies, so it makes sense to go there when you need immediate dental care; however, this is rarely the right option.
 While a hospital can provide antibiotics or pain relievers, they can’t treat the underlying issue.
 As a result, unless you suspect a broken jaw or have a medical emergency, it’s best to call your dentist.

 Our office can get to the root cause of the problem to provide the appropriate treatment.
 We will stop your pain and save your smile using a personalized plan.